chachouswim2/Endless_Line/README.md

 - weather_data.csv

 In addition for the Web App utilisation, one should have two extra files:
-- input_processed_data.csv (the output dataframe of the load_merge and preprocess .py files saved as csv).
+- input_processed_data.csv: the output dataframe of the load_merge and preprocess .py files saved as csv used as input to the model to make predictions within the app.
-- data_merged.csv
+- data_merged.csv: the merged inputs dataframe used within the app dashboard for KPIs tracking.

 ### output
 The output folder contains three folders: